E-Invoice Phase 3 in Malaysia: Key Changes, Requirements, and Implementation

 Compliance Requirements Under Phase 3

-While the implementation timeline varies, the core principles of e-invoicing remain consistent across all phases.
+While the e-invoice implementation date varies, the core principles of e-invoicing remain consistent across all phases.
 The compliance requirements for Phase 3 are similar to earlier phases but with some considerations for smaller businesses:

 1. Mandatory E-Invoice Generation: Businesses must issue e-invoices for all B2B, B2C, and B2G transactions.
 Each e-invoice must include 55 mandatory fields, such as seller/buyer details, item descriptions, quantities, prices, tax details, and payment information.